wkhere/stackless/Doc/howto/webservers.rst

   user.
 Typically this component is represented by the templates.
 * The *controller*.
 This is the layer between the user and the model.
-The controller reacts on user actions (like opening some specific URL) and tells the model to modify the data if neccessary.
+The controller reacts on user actions (like opening some specific URL) and tells the model to modify the data if necessary.

 While one might think that MVC is a complex design pattern, in fact it is not.
 It is used in Python because it has turned out to be useful for creating clean,